dholms/terminal-backend-assignment/README.md

   }
 }
 ```
-*Benchmark: 10 requests in 1.221s (local server)*
+**Benchmark: 10 requests in 1.221s (local server)**

 ### Design Choices
 I used Hasura for the GraphQL server because of its lightweight footprint.
 Unlike alternatives like Prisma, Hasura is a compiler that sits infront of a Postgres database.
 It compiles GraphQL queries into SQL queries.
-This makes Hasura very fast and capable of handling complex queries all while using very little memory and less CPU power.
+This makes Hasura very fast and capable of handling complex queries all while using very little memory and less CPU power than alternatives.
 Hasura is also easy to scale both vertically and horizontally.

-I used javascript/node.js to write the ingestion scripts because its ease of use and widespread adoption among web developers.
+I used javascript/node.js to write the ingestion scripts because of its ease of use and widespread adoption among web developers.

 A note about the scripts: we insert the records into the database in batches of 1000 to avoid the overhead of each commit.
 These inserts could be run sequentially if depending on resource constraints.